Sainsburys/chef-websphere/README.md

 # Websphere Cookbook

 ## Scope
-This cookbook installs Oracle Websphere Server.
-It does not install or manage any services.
+This cookbook configures Websphere Application Server (WAS) cells profiles, nodes, appservers, clusters and web servers.
+It has been tested using a distributed environment using a deployment manager for management.
+It has NOT been tested using standalone//unmanaged nodes and app servers.

+You will first need to install websphere using the ibm_installmgr cookbook (See Usage and embedded test cookbook for examples)
+It has only been tested with Websphere ND 8.5

 ## Requirements
-* Chef 12 or higher
+* Chef 12.5 or higher
-* Network accessible artifact repository
+* Installation Media for Installation manager either local or via a url, and Media or repositories for any other packages like WAS ND, IHS etc.
+* You will need to install Websphere Network Deployment version using the ibm_installmgr cookbook.
+See test/fixtures/cookbooks/webshpere-test/recipes/was_install.rb for an example.

 ## Platform
 * Centos 6